Epson Sublimation Printer – Convert an Ecotank Printer!

 *Important Note: It is highly recommended that you start with a brand new printer.
 Although I’ve read that a few people have had success with converting an inkjet by replacing the old ink with sublimation ink, the easiest way to get the best results is to add sublimation ink to a new printer.
-Also, once you’ve used sublimation ink in the printer, it obviously does not contain regular ink so you won’t be able to print regular documents.
-So plan on investing in a printer just for sublimation transfer printing.
+Also, once you’ve used sublimation ink in the printer, it does not contain regular ink so you won’t be able to print regular documents.
+Plan on investing in a printer just for sublimation transfer printing.

 There are tons of sublimation ink options on Amazon.
-I was introduced to Hiipoo ink through my friend Angie at The Country Chic Cottage, and I have had great success with it!
+I have had great success with Hiipoo Sublimation Ink!
 The printed images I have made are bright, clear, and true to color.
 I love it so much, that the company is offering a coupon for sublimation ink!
 Just click on the coupon and add it to your Amazon cart.

 The Hiipoo sublimation ink package comes with everything you need to add sublimation ink to your printer, including 100mL of ink in Black, Cyan, Magenta, and Yellow, syringes, and gloves to protect your hands from ink (it stains!)

 How to Convert an Epson Printer to Sublimation

 I was honestly surprised at how easy the conversion process is.
 I have seen a couple of Youtube videos from The Country Chic Cottage and Karley Hall, but I was still a little skeptical.
 I even created my own video to Youtube – you can watch me convert my Epson EcoTank to sublimation in under 5 minutes!

 Unbox your printer and remove the packaging materials.
 All EcoTank printers have a set of large ink wells that can be filled with ink.
 The printer comes with a set of printer ink in large bottles and instructions to fill the printer – DON’T USE THE EPSON INK.
 You will skip this step and use Hiipoo sublimation ink instead.
 Ignore all of the warnings to use epson-brand ink.
 It will be okay.